VorTechnix/Minetest-WorldEditDebug/README.md

 The `//debug <break-var>` command is designed for debugging chat commands both for the WorldEdit mod family and for main Minetest.
 To integrate debugging into a chat command simply follow these steps:

+1. Add `worldeditdebug` as an optional dependency to your mod.

-1. Insert the following code into the main function of the chat register function at the line where you want to stop the function and check things:
+2. Insert the following code into the main function of the chat register function at the line where you want to stop the function and check things:

 ```lua
 if worldeditdebug.debug[<break-var>][name] then